Charity request guidance

-These principles ensure a fair and consistent approach and ensure we do not become involved in enterprises which are contrary to our legal powers.
+These principles offer a fair and consistent approach that makes sure we do not get involved in enterprises which are contrary to our legal powers.

-This guidance does not replace existing independent arrangements regarding particular kinds of charitable support.
+This guidance does not replace existing independent arrangements about particular kinds of charitable support.
 This includes:

 Transport for London (TfL) is a not-for-profit organisation.
 Our purpose is to keep London working, growing and to make life in London better.
 We manage the Capital's transport network on behalf of the Mayor of London.

-Our ability to support charities is legally restricted, as explained below.
+Our ability to support charities is legally restricted.
 Our revenue comes from public funds - largely from fare and tax payers and every penny of our income is reinvested in running or improving transport.
-We, therefore, are unable to agree to the majority of requests.
-Neither do we have the staff or other resources to meet most requests for help in kind.
+This means we are unable to agree to most requests.
+We also don't have the staff or other resources to meet most requests for help in kind.

-As part of our engagement with stakeholders, we maintain partnerships with other charities that support our customers and users.
-For example, we provide help for travel mentoring schemes run by accessibility charities, but we do not contribute direct funding.
+We maintain partnerships with other charities that support our customers and users.
+For example, we provide help for travel mentoring schemes run by accessibility charities, although we do not contribute direct funding.

 We receive many requests to conduct charity collections or run charitable events at our head office locations.
-Collections in public areas of our buildings ie reception spaces, or in multiple locations within the building are only permitted if the request aligns with the principles of the Charity request guidance.
+Collections in public areas of our buildings (for example, reception spaces), or in multiple locations within the building are only permitted if the request aligns with the principles of the Charity request guidance.

-Requests should be made as outlined on this page (How to make a request, below).
+See below for 'How to make a request'.
 If a request is permitted, the requester is responsible for making all arrangements to facilitate the charity collection/event.

-If a collection is conducted in a non-public area of one of our buildings, for example if a member of staff wishes to hold a local fundraising activity, eg a cake sale in their area/floor/breakout area, this is viewed as a local team activity.
+If a collection is conducted in a non-public area of one of our buildings, for example if a member of staff wants to hold a local fundraising activity like a cake sale in their area/floor/breakout area, this is viewed as a local team activity.
 This needs permission of the senior manager in charge of that team but does not fall under this guidance.